 The total number of RSA and PSA units granted cannot exceed five percent of the issued and outstanding shares of the Corporation.

-All share issuances under the plan are subject to receiving approval of the plan from the Toronto Stock Exchange and the Corporation's shareholders, failing which all entitlements under the plan will be cash settled by the Company.
+All share issuances under the plan were approved by the Toronto Stock Exchange and the Corporation's shareholders in May 2014.

 The number of restricted and performance share awards outstanding are as follows: